fire burning farm field

 First Aid Kit

 Be sure you and your workers know exactly what to do in an emergency.
-Everyone should know the first person to inform of a crisis and where your first-aid kit is located.
+Everyone should know the first person to inform of a crisis and where their first-aid kit is located.
 Each kit should include bandages, gauze pads, antibiotic ointment, peroxide, scissors, and tweezers.

 Take Inventory